 Cheilanthes hirta belongs to the Adiantaceae family.
 From the continually accumulating botanical literature this species appears to have travelled widely within the classification system.
 It used to be at home in the families of Pteridaceae and Sinopteridaceae and maybe elsewhere.
 Whether these travels are over, remains to be seen!

-Geographically the plant is also world-wise, living from South Africa to central Africa in countries like Angola and Kenya.
-This specimen is growing happily in the Karoo near Beaufort West (Shearing and Van Heerden, 2008; JSTOR; www.zimbabweflora.co.za).
+Geographically the plant is also world wise, living in all nine South African provinces, as well as to the north in African countries including Angola and Kenya.
+This specimen is growing happily in the Karoo near Beaufort West.

-There is frustration, however, because there are just too many species and names to master.
-Open access to literature, sustaining the formal nomenclature system, well run botanical gardens, professionalism in the horticulture and nursery business, education and avid interest are the best resources for dealing with this.
+Open access to literature, the formal nomenclature, well run botanical gardens where naughty kids don't swap the labels, professionalism in the horticulture and nursery business, education and avid interest are the best resources to deal with the problem (Shearing and Van Heerden, 2008; JSTOR; www.zimbabweflora.co.za; http://redlist.sanbi.org).